 If you are infected with syphilis and do not seek treatment at this stage, you may develop the third stage of the infection.

-Third stage of syphilis
+Third (or tertiary) stage of syphilis

-The third stage of syphilis (which may occur 10 to 30 years after the initial infection) can affect various organs, especially the brain and the heart.
-This stage occurs in about one third of untreated people.
+The third stage of syphilis may occur 10 to 30 years after the initial infection.
+This stage affects around one third of untreated people.

 Left untreated, syphilis during pregnancy can cause: